Denise Stefanie: Career

 After a six-month run, Gonzalez returned to California, where she continued her musical studies and was offered a scholarship to attend one of Latin America's most renowned music conservatories, Conservatorio de las rosas in Morelia, Michoacán.
-After completing her summer courses, she returned to California and began opening shows throughout the state for well-known artists, including the Glenn Miller Orchestra, Martha and the Vandellas, Chaka Kahn and Herb Jeffries.
+After completing her summer courses, she returned to California and began opening shows throughout the state for well-known artists, including the Glenn Miller Orchestra, Martha and the Vandellas, Chaka Khan and Herb Jeffries.

 Jeffries soon became Gonzalez's mentor and brought her into the world of jazz; she recorded her solo album at the age of 12.
 She began singing in jazz festivals such as the Sweet and Hot and Idyllwild Jazz Festival.

 She was offered a full scholarship to Idyllwild Arts Academy as a full-time student.
 Shortly after she began her studies at the boarding arts school, she was offered the main character and singing role of Zoë, in Cirque du Soleil's production of Quidam.
 In January 2002, Gonzalez and her mother traveled to Montreal, Quebec, Canada to begin her training for the show.
 In March 2002, she arrived to Miami and was integrated into the live show.
 She continued to perform and travel with the show throughout the United States and Japan up until July 2003.

 Gonzalez returned home and relocated to Los Angeles, California.
 She was put into a public high school where she finished her studies, then applied to university, eventually being accepted to Pepperdine University as a music major.

 After completing her first year, Gonzalez was offered the singing role in Cirque du Soleil's production of Corteo.
 She worked on the show until December 2007.